Their weights ranged from 468 pounds to over 700 pounds.

 Do you experience stress, anxiety, depression, irritability, and emotional upsets frequently?

-If your diet consists mostly of sugar, high fat, and refined carbohydrates, it is likely these foods are interfering with your brain function.
+If your diet consists mostly of sugar, high fat, and refined carbohydrates, then it is likely these foods are interfering with your brain function.

 To maintain emotional stability, the brain must maintain a delicate balance between three chemicals:

-Processed can foods disrupt that balance.
+Processed foods can foods disrupt that balance.

 To get out of the cycle, you must eat foods that stabilize the production of these chemicals to return the brain to balance.